abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/baseline.md

 ```

 ### Test a Simple Puppet Manifest
-Create a small Puppet manifest to verify agent execution:
+Create and run a basic Puppet script to make sure Puppet can apply configurations.
+If it successfully creates the test file, your Puppet agent functions as expected.

 ```bash
 cat <<EOF > test.pp